From procedure to running workflow in 48 hours.

 Your team executes

-The SOP becomes the controlled system your operators run — each gated until their training is current — capturing evidence as it goes.
+The procedure becomes the controlled system your operators run.
+Each operator is gated until their training is current.
+Evidence is captured as the work runs.

 What changes after hour 48